jondawes/DelphixDevOpsDemo/README.md

 ## Cleanup local git (or just delete it and checkout again)

 - `git checkout main && git pull && git fetch`
-- Optional: show the changefile update has rolled into main (if not emoing this, the cleanup section can be done post demo)
+- Optional: show the changefile update has rolled into main (if not doing this, the cleanup section can be done post demo)
 - `git remote prune origin`
 - `git branch -d DevBranch`